 Why You Should Make These

-If you’re looking for a school safe snack to send with your kids lunches that is packed with flavour, this is the recipe for you.
+If you’re looking for a school-safe snack to send in your kids’ lunchboxes that is packed with flavour, this is the recipe for you.
 These cranberry granola bars are free from the 10 priority allergens listed by Health Canada which also makes them school safe in Canada.
-That being said, please check with your local school board if you are unsure whether homemade baked goods are allowed to be sent in with your child.

 Ingredients and Substitutions

-This is a dairy, gluten, soy, egg and tree nut free recipe.
+This is a dairy, gluten, soy, egg and tree nut-free recipe.
 As I am using honey to bind the granola, the granola bars are not vegan.
 For an easy vegan option, continue reading below and check out my FAQ for more recipe recommendations.

 Dry Ingredients (pictured above)